hiveot/hub.capnp/README.md

 ## Hub Message Bus

-The Hub Message Bus API is WoT compatible and its messages conform to the format defined in the WoT TD standard.
+Core to the Hub is its publish/subscribe message bus.
+Messages sent over this message bus are WoT compatible and conform to the format defined in the WoT TD standard.

-The Hub supports two message bus implementations: A built-in simple message bus (smbus) and MQTT.

-The built-in message bus is intended for running the Hub out of the box without requiring much setup.
-This configuration generates client and server certificates for use by the plugin and uses TLS to communicate with the bus.
-The certificates are generated on first start and are only accessible to the user that runs the Hub and its plugins.
+The Hub message bus is a MQTT/TLS compatible message bus broker.
+WoST Hub uses Mosquitto but other implementations can be used as well.
+The pb_mosquitto plugin automatically manages the mosquitto configuration include authentication and authorization.
+If a message bus other than mosquitto is used, its configuration must be managed manually, or a protocol adapter needs to be added to manage the configuration, similar to pb_mosquitto.

-Support for MQTT over TLS is built-in.
-The hub must be configured with the address of the MQTT broker and its server certificate.
+The hub is configured with the address of the MQTT broker and certificate names.
+The pb_mosquitto plugin uses the configuration to update mosquitto's WoST configuration.

-Publishers and subscribers to the message MUST follow the WoT Thing API.
-Since at the time of writing a MQTT protocol binding API is not specified, a best guess is made based on the Mozilla REST API.
-See the API section for details.

-The included message bus client library (for use by plugins) support both the internal message bus and MQTT and uses the hub.yaml configuration file to determine where to connect.
-The plugin does not need to know which message bus is used.
-The Hub client library will be made available for programming language such as golang, ES6, and Python.
+The hub supports authentication and authorization through the message bus plugin.

 ## Protocol Binding Plugins

 ## Service Plugins